Raganhar/confluent.kafka/README.md

 - [ ] Implement claims check
 - [ ] Handle what happens if processing of a record takes longer than the max.poll.interval.ms, trigger cancellation token and mark record as fail ?
 - [ ] Need to enforce "building" a consumer followed by "starting it", so that you wont start processing records on a topic for a type you haven't configured how to consume yet. - fx an aggregate
+- [ ] Add group id to Hander interface implementations, then create consumergroups per groupid.
+This will allow sequence within "business flows"/ groupids while at the same time have multiple eventhandlers for the same eventtype in the same project

 ## support processes
 - [ ] Provide way to "requeue" events from deadletter queue